 Online courses are offered only to students enrolled in high school.
-Enrollment in online courses should occur in consultation with the student's high school counselor and should be approved by the school principal or designee.
+Enrollment in online courses should be done in consultation with the student's high school counselor and approved by the school administration.

 Vanguard Virtual High School offers classes to students in ninth through twelfth grades who are enrolled in one of the district's high schools.

-A student can choose to take an online course instead of taking that same course at the brickand-mortar school where he/she is zoned, or a student can take the courses in addition to what he/she is taking at his/her brick-and-mortar school.
+A student can choose to take an online course instead of taking that same course at the brick-and-mortar school of zone, or a student can take the courses in addition to what is taken at the brick-and-mortar school.
 The school district shall grant academic credit and a letter grade that is calculated in the student's grade point value for completing the requirements of the Vanguard Virtual High School courses.